kxle6/gitexampleclisetupcommands/README.md

  * [new branch]      master -> master

 Branch 'master' set up to track remote branch 'master' from 'origin'.

+###  If you'd like to create and move to new branch

+`git checkout -b test-branch`

+Switched to a new branch 'test-branch'

+git branch

+  master

+* test-branch

 ###  Push branch to repo